TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 10-no_more_js deletes .js fils in working dir and all its subdir Script 11-directories counts the number of dirs and subdirs in the cwd Script 12-newest_files displays the 10 newest files
+Script 10-no_more_js deletes .js fils in working dir and all its subdir Script 11-directories counts the number of dirs and subdirs in the cwd Script 12-newest_files displays the 10 newest files Script 13-unique takes a list of words and prints out only the unique words